mikechumba/pass-locker/README.md

 This project requires that you have python 3.6+ set up.
 You can follow the instructions [here]('https://realpython.com/installing-python/') to achieve that, if you haven't

+### Running The Project

+To run the project simply go to the projects folder using a bash terminal

+- `cd .../pass-locker`

+Assuming you have python installed,

+- Enter `python main.py` in Windows, and `python3.7 main.py` in Linux.
+- Enter `ctrl+Z` to exit the code.

+For Visual Studio Code users, the settings for my workspace can be found in the .vscode folder

 ### Debugging

 This app doesn't seem to have any bugs for now.
 If you happen to come across one, I will be happy to take a look at it.
 Contact Me on: